 A heaven for all the cactus lovers!
 Fish island, as the Incahuasi is called in English, is a small hilly patch of land in the middle of Salar de Uyuni.
 It is full of different cactuses, old an young, small and gigantic, among them you can find the San Pedro cactus, a columnar cactus native to the Andes Mountains.
 Once you climb on the top of the island you get an amazing views over Uyuni salt flat.
 We descended from the island just in time for the sunset and it’s something magical to see the red light from the Sun paint the white salt falt.

-Part two of amazing tour to Salar de Uyuni and Reserva Nacional de Fauna Andina Eduardo Avaroa coming soon.
+You can read part two of amazing tour to Salar de Uyuni and Reserva Nacional de Fauna Andina Eduardo Avaroa here.

 © of photos Klemen Krulec, Vanja Vodenik